sverweij/wordywordy/README.md

 > better has been collecting dust in my mind since.
 >
 > During 2014 christmas holiday I needed a vehicle to test some technical stuff for an other
-> project (webapp, local storage, file handling, dicking around with founds) and this
+> project (webapp, local storage, file handling, dicking around with fonts) and this
 > suited the bill.

 Q: Do you have a road map?